groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/python/_index.md

 platform_tag: "python"

 ############################# Head ############################
-head_title: "Paraphrase content and documents in your Python applications"
+head_title: "Paraphrase, simplify, summarize content and documents in your Python applications"
 head_description: "Create cross-platform data science, AI, and automation solutions in Python based on GroupDocs.Rewriter API.
 Focus on business logic rather than the technical details."

 ############################# Header ############################
-title: "Python Cloud SDK for document paraphrasing"
+title: "Python Cloud SDK for document paraphrasing, summarization and simplification"
 description: "Create cross-platform data science, AI, and automation solutions in Python based on GroupDocs.Rewriter API.
 Focus on business logic rather than the technical details."
 button:
     enable: true